craftablescience/compressonator-compiler/README.md

 # Compressonator Compiler
-A GitHub Actions workflow to compile Compressonator.
+A GitHub Actions workflow to compile Compressonator's core library.
+The SDK, CLI, and GUI are *not* compiled.